andr-ew/nest_/lib/nest_/README.md

 _metaaffordace.target: table of nests rather than single nest ?

-delegate most of the facilities of _obj_ into _input/_output/nest_. _obj_ should house only the copy & new behavior

 ADD

-tostring()

 save()/load(): norns.state.data

-_obj_:insert() macro for appending /replacing any values within an _obj_ structure - useful for setting up multiple templates then filling in shared data
+nest_:insert() macro for appending /replacing any values within an nest_ structure - useful for setting up multiple templates then filling in shared data

 support _affordance { input = false } properly when input already exists. use booleans in the constructor to essentially nullify default values, even when they are _obj_ (i.e., members of zsort)